sysRoot/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    > This week I learned that express is a node server libray that simplifies many tasks of running a server in JavaScript rather than a separate language, via the Node JS runtime, that allows a client less execution of a JS engine.
+Also express can handle a good amount of legwork for us, and we don't need to be immediately and irrevocably verbose at all points

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+    > Middleware is an augmentation meant to add additional leeway and functionality to the throughput of the express server, such as logging, or converting the resource to the .json file format

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+    > A resource is any set of data that is itemized or categorized and kept track of or operated on by the API itself, such as a list of users, or a collection of hashed passwords

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+    > A response to the request, or a pair bonding between the homies.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    > We can divvy up differnent routes into sublet pieces that handle the functions of that specific route/resource in the api, unless I was to infer that you maybe meant protected routes that can be set up like middle ware to segregate parts and routes via protection/authentication

 ## Project Setup

 Follow these steps to set up and work on your project: